 A. Bowley & Company, Melbourne:

 As a naval and military uniform outfitter in Flinders Lane, Melbourne, they were importing items such as buttons from London from before federation.
-The company continued to at least 1945, when Alfred Bowley died.
+The company continued to at least 1956.
+Alfred Bowley had died in 1945.

 The above button of the Commonwealth Cadet Corps is from Carol’s collection.
 It dates from 1901-1910 (Edward VII) but is not marked as to where it was made.
 The infantry button (also from Carol’s collection) is marked BOWLEY & CO MELBOURNE.